-Depreciation is recognised as an expense in profit or loss on a straight-line basis over the estimated useful lives of each component of an item of property and equipment.
+Depreciation is recognised as an expense in profit or loss on a straight-line basis over the estimated useful lives of each component of an item of equipment.

-Depreciation is recognised from the date that the plant and equipment are installed and are ready for use.
+Depreciation is recognised from the date that the property and equipment are installed and are ready for use.